jfischer/micropython-iot-hackathon/docs/thingflow-application.rst

 The ``schedule_sensor()`` call takes three parameters: the sensor object to be schedule, the sample interval in seconds, and the downstream data flow.
-In this case we are just calling the ``Output`` subscriber to print the messages.
+In this case we are just calling the ``Output`` "thing" to print the messages.

 The tuples being printed have three elements: the sensor id, a timestamp,